-Integrate Morpheus API Gateway with OpenAI Python SDK
+Integrate Morpheus Inference API with OpenAI Python SDK

-Learn how to integrate the Morpheus API Gateway with OpenAI’s official Python SDK to build AI-powered applications with free, decentralized AI inference.
+Learn how to integrate the Morpheus Inference API with OpenAI’s official Python SDK.
 This guide covers basic chat completions, streaming responses, tool calling, and async operations.

 Overview